Vidhi0229/Bit_Manipulation/README.md

 2. Operation of Left Shift, Right Shift and Bitwise Not
 [GDB compiler]: https://onlinegdb.com/zGfBqE6gl

-3. Check Kth bit is set or not: with left-
+3. Check Kth bit is set or not with left
 [GDB compiler]: https://onlinegdb.com/XP6yv5Mf_

-with right-
+4. Check Kth bit is set or not with right
 [GDB compiler]: https://onlinegdb.com/g5YhzqmoN